How to Steal Reasoning Without Reasoning Traces: Evaluation

+We first evaluate whether the inversion model synthesizes traces that resemble the victim's true reasoning.
+Against an open-weight victim (R1), we measure this directly.
+Because GPT-5.4 mini does not reveal its traces, we match the distribution of summaries instead.

+\shortsection{Matching summaries (GPT-5.4 mini)} The inversion model is trained on the surrogate summaries $b' = C'(t'; \pi)$ and applied to the victim's summaries $b^{\star}$; it generalizes best when the two distributions match.
+While GPT-5.4 mini hides its internal traces, its API reports the total number of reasoning tokens (for billing).
+We recover the trace length by subtracting visible-output tokens.
+Non-empty GPT-5.4 mini summaries have median length of $\approx$592 tokens and median compression of $\approx$$4.2\times$.
+Stylistically, they are first-person prose with bold-header sections and frequent LaTeX (based on lightweight regex heuristics).
+We designed our compression prompt $\pi$ (Appendix~\ref{box:summarization_prompt}) to produce summaries that match this style.
+Applied to the surrogate traces (from R1), the resulting summaries align with GPT-5.4 mini's summaries on median length and all dominant style features (Table~\ref{tab:stylematch}).

+\shortsection{Matching reasoning traces (R1)} Table~\ref{tab:inversion} reports how well traces inverted from R1's outputs match the ground truth.
+When the inversion model is trained on traces from R1 itself, the training and evaluation distributions are the same, giving an upper bound on achievable fidelity: TF1 58.00 / 57.08 and R-L 29.01 / 27.97 in the summary and no-summary settings, respectively.

-\textbf{Prompting alone is not sufficient to synthesize good traces.} As a baseline, we prompt \textbf{Qwen} (see Appendix \ref{box:zero_shot_inversion_summary}) with $(x,b^\star,y)$ to synthesize a trace.
-This produces short, weakly aligned traces (Len 978.5; TF1 35.36; R-L 17.60).
+\shortsection{Prompting alone is insufficient} As a zero-shot baseline, we prompt Qwen (Appendix~\ref{box:zero_shot_inversion_summary}) with $(x, b^\star, y)$ or $(x, y)$ to synthesize a trace.
+In both settings, this produces short, weakly aligned traces: length collapses to $\approx$1{,}000 tokens (vs.\ R1's ground-truth average of 6{,}130.6), with weak overlap (TF1 35.36 / 37.58; R-L 17.60 / 17.97).
 See Figure~\ref{fig:example_2} in the appendix for an illustrative example.

-\textbf{Fine-tuning on surrogate traces yields large gains in quality of inverted traces.} Fine-tuning the inversion model improves all trace-quality metrics (Table~\ref{tab:inversion}).
-With \textbf{R1} as the surrogate, Len is 5{,}767.3; TF1 58.00; R-L 29.01.
-This is an \emph{upper bound} on inversion quality, as it assumes access to traces from a surrogate comparable to the victim.
-With the weaker \textbf{R1-Distill} as the surrogate, synthesis remains strong (Len 4{,}971.9; TF1 52.76; R-L 24.84), matching a realistic attack where the surrogate is smaller and weaker than the victim (see Figure~\ref{fig:example_3} in the appendix).
+\shortsection{Weaker surrogate is nearly as effective} Training inversion on the R1-Weak surrogate recovers most of the gap: synthesized traces are long (4{,}972 / 5{,}434 tokens, $\approx$81--89\% of R1's average) and overlap substantially with the ground truth (TF1 52.76 / 49.01, R-L 24.84 / 21.73).
+The drop from R1 to R1-Weak is small relative to the jump from zero-shot to any inversion model.
+This corresponds to a realistic attack where the surrogate is weaker than the victim (see Figure~\ref{fig:example_3} in the appendix).

-Overall, these results show that \emph{trace inversion is effective even with a weak surrogate}: reasoning summaries provide enough information to synthesize reasoning traces that are similar to the ground truth.
+\shortsection{Summary vs.\ no-summary} Overlap metrics are slightly higher in the summary setting.
+This understates the qualitative gap: summaries provide explicit cues that inversion can latch onto, improving coherence and step-level correctness in ways that overlap metrics may not fully capture.